Still Not Detroit

 If the Chicago neighborhood is more like a suburban town than is usually admitted, so are its suburbs becoming more urban.
 The larger suburban cities have long suffered city-type crime problems, chiefly gangs.
 They are becoming politically more complex; the influx of former city residents with different preoccupations and experiences, plus the locals’ own hometown experience of problems that only governments can solve, have diluted the once-pure Republicanism of the ‘burbs.

 Culturally, the change is just as marked.
-Folks watch ballet in Schaumburg—in the Metropolis Performing Arts Centre which opened in 2000, part of a three-building complex complete with restaurants, offices, loft apartments, and Metra train station—an astonishingly urban presence in a city known for decades for a mall.
+Folks watch ballet in Schaumburg—in the Metropolis Performing Arts Centre which opened in 2000, part of a three-building complex complete with restaurants, offices, loft apartments, and Metra train station—an astonishingly urban presence in a city known for decades for its shopping mall.
 The suburbs used to be where ideas went to die, but no more.
 DePaul University—for decades the quintessential working-class urban university—now offers classes at six suburban sites.
 Roosevelt University, which used to describe itself as an urban university, has opened a campus in Schaumburg, and now that it has gone suburban it calls itself “an outstanding metropolitan university.”

 Successful suburbs are doomed to become cities in any event.
 Demand pushes up land prices, and developers must cram more people onto each acre to make money; thus are spacious houses on their own yards replaced by apartment blocks, the mansion with townhouses.
 The older automobile suburbs are today experiencing what Chicago and its original suburbs-now-neighborhoods began to go through in the 1870s, and what the inner-ring suburbs went through a generation later.
 “Townhomes”—once about as welcome in postwar suburbs as gangs—are springing up in mature (read “landlocked”) suburbs like Park Ridge.
 Higher-density residential development—condo towers, even lofts—are ingredients in downtown redevelopments in Elmhurst, Lombard, Wheaton, Aurora, among many other communities, just as four-flats and apartment blocks sprouted around el stops and commuter rail in Chicago’s hoods a century earlier.
-Downtown Arlington Heights—which now is home to nearly 80,000 residents—boasts condo towers reach 15 stories.
-Deerfield, Oak Park and a dozen other suburban towns are redeveloping their downtowns into mixed-use urban centers that offers new housing near commuter train stations and upscale shopping and restaurants—“urban” neighborhoods that vary only by being cleaner and safer and newer than their equivalents in the city.
+Downtown Arlington Heights—which now is home to nearly 80,000 residents—boasts condo towers that reach up 15 stories.
+Deerfield, Oak Park, and a dozen other suburban towns are redeveloping their downtowns into mixed-use urban centers that offers new housing near commuter train stations and upscale shopping and restaurants—“urban” neighborhoods that vary only by being cleaner and safer and newer than their equivalents in the city.

 So even though the city has staggered from its deathbed, the future, everyone agrees, belongs to the suburbs.
 The move out to something newer, something bigger, something better is a part of the history of Chicagoland families and firms beyond counting.
 The poor lived in the city because that’s where their jobs were, the rich because that’s where their money was, but neither much liked it, and opportunities to escape offered themselves, both took them.